nodef/endianness.c/README.md

 #endif
 ```

-or if the macro is to be used directly from the code, you can even use the nicer
+Or if the macro is to be used directly from the code, you can even use the nicer
 form (taking advantage of dead code elimination done by the compiler):

 ```C